 Snacking.
 Mini meals/maxi snacks.
 Where do you stand?
-We’ve been told to snack between meals or eat 5-6 mini meals to boost metabolism, and the food industry has certainly made a mint on snack foods.
-But unless you’re hypoglycemic, it may not be necessary to eat 5-6 times daily and may even hamper your weight loss efforts.
-Is snacking, or eating small, frequent meals, really necessary after all?
+We’ve been told to snack between meals or eat 5-6 mini meals to boost metabolism and lose weight, and the food industry has certainly made a mint on snack foods.
+But unless you’re hypoglycemic, it may not be necessary to eat 5-6 times daily and may even hinder your weight loss efforts.
+Will snacking, or eating small, frequent meals, help you lose weight?

 3 Meals or 6 Mini Meals?

 You may have heard that eating more frequent meals “speeds up” your metabolism.
 It is true that eating increases your metabolic rate as your body breaks down your food.
 Thus, it would follow that if you ate every few hours, your metabolism will remain in a constantly elevated state, right?
 There are a couple flaws with this logic.

 For starters, this particular study followed a group of obese folks who wanted to lose weight.
 They ate the same number of calories daily, but one group ate 3 meals and one group ate 3 meals and 3 snacks.
 Both groups lost weight, but researchers found no significant difference in average weight loss, fat loss, and muscle loss.
 Conclusion: eating more often does not boost metabolic rate, because the frequent eater group didn’t lose more than the 3 square meals group.
 Also: meal frequency doesn’t make a difference as long as you don’t overconsume calories?
 Well, not so fast.